instagram logo

 Brother is the story of Francis and Michael, sons of Caribbean immigrants maturing into young men amidst Toronto’s pulsing 1990’s hip-hop scene.
 A mystery unfolds when escalating tensions set off a series of events which changes the course of the brothers’ lives forever.

-Written, produced, and directed by Clement Virgo, Brother is an introspective family drama set in an extremely specific time and place with all the dressings of an edgy sociological thriller.
-Adapted from David Chariandy's novel, the film is the composite of storylines that flash forward, backward, and side-to-side are carefully woven together to keep the audience intrigued, as well as to set up emotional payoffs.
+Written, produced, and directed by Clement Virgo, Brother is an introspective family drama set in an extremely specific time and place but with all the dressings and flair of an edgy sociological thriller.
+Adapted from David Chariandy's novel, the film is a nimble composite of storylines that flash forward, backward, and side-to-side are carefully woven together to keep the audience intrigued, as well as to set up emotional payoffs.
 At the center of the story are two black Canadian brothers, Francis (Aaron Pierre) and Michael (Lamar Johnson), sons of Caribbean immigrants growing up in the Scarborough district of Toronto, Ontario in the early 1990s.
 Every choice Virgo makes regarding the characters, their motivations, and their personal histories is grounded in a palpable sense of realism.
 The time and place these characters live in feels genuine and devoid of imitation.
+I was impressed from start to finish by how the film kept convincing me that the characters I was watching on screen were just actors and not subjects of a documentary.
+It is clear that Virgo had a clear and distinct vision for it should feel watching this as an audience member.

 As the details of these characters' lives unfold, Virgo carefully parses out information to the audience in bite-sized pieces to build up their appetite and drum up mystery for where the story will go.
 Effective suspense hinges on who knows what — in this film because the audience and the characters on screen know different things at different times, every narrative reveal seismic feels seismic in some sense.
 Despite the momentum ramping up, the story still manages to foster an atmosphere of authenticity.
-The acting performances here are just as pensive and vulnerable, with the standout being Aaron Pierre, who is well on his way to being a critical darling and hopefully a household name.
+The acting performances here are just as pensive and vulnerable, with the standout being Pierre, who is well on his way to being a critical darling and hopefully a household name (I cannot wait to see what he decides to do over the next decade).
 Brother is a carefully considered piece of cinematic Black storytelling that contemplates themes of adolescence, family, community, masculinity, and music.
 With its top-notch performances, thoughtful script, and craftsmanship, this was a wonderful last feature for me at CCFF this year.

 Froth